AddressIQ for telecom operators

 If the address record changes what gets sold, scheduled, or dispatched, AddressIQ is worth scoping.

-Bring the source systems, the current eligibility logic, and the exception cases that consume the most time.
+Bring the source systems, the current premise-count logic, and the exception cases that consume the most time.
 We will map whether AddressIQ should be delivered as a standalone productized service or part of a broader operating stack.